 BRINGING THE BALLET NIGHTS EXPERIENCE TO THE NEXT GENERATION

-Step into the world of Ballet Nights and experience professional-level training in an inspiring and supportive environment.
+Step into the world of Ballet Nights with professional-level training in an inspiring, supportive environment.

-The Ballet Nights Spring 2026 Masterclasses are designed for young dancers to strengthen classical foundations while developing versatility, artistry, and confidence.
+The Ballet Nights Spring 2026 Masterclasses are designed to strengthen classical foundations while developing versatility, artistry, and confidence.
+Dancers train across a rich programme including Classical Ballet with live music, Contemporary, Lyrical, and Jazz, with repertoire taught directly from Ballet Nights productions.

 JUNIOR GROUP 10 - 13 YEARS